 Registration Frequently Asked Questions

-You probably have already placed this section in your Enrollment Shopping Cart.
-Double–check to see if the section is in your Enrollment Shopping Cart.
-If so, you will just need to enroll from there.
-If not, that section may be set to not allow further enrollment.
-If you click on either the class number or section number in the class search and the Status says Stop Further Enrollment, the college is no longer allowing students to register for that section.
+- The section may be set to not allow further enrollment.
+Clicking on either the class number or section number in the class search will bring up the section details.
+If the Status says Stop Further Enrollment, the college is no longer allowing students to register for that section.